Nolann-epi/cardAnimation/README.md

 # cardAnimation

-This repository show a cool card Animation on hover
+This repository show three cool card animations on hover via css and tailwind

-Backend :
-ExpressJS
-NodeJS
-Flask
-Django
-Apache/NGINX

-Front end :
-React
-HTML5
-CSS3
-JavaScript
-Bootstrap

-Tools :
-MySQL
-MongoDB
-Github
-Jira
-Figma
-Agile
-Postman
-Bash
-Docker